gabrielchasukjin/PowerGridAttacksAnalysis/README.md

 **Conversion from Excel to csv file**

 We first converted the given file to csv file.
 In the process, we deleted title and description so that it is readable in cvs format.

+**Filter useless columns**

+We sorted out the only columns that we're going to use in the analysis.
+This way, it is easier to refer to when we need to check on dataframe.

 **Fill NaN values in OUTAGE.START.DATE**